 However, with its emphasis on knowing through purification, modernity takes hybrid networks formed through translation and cuts them into "as many segments as there are pure disciplines" (Latour, 1993: 3), severing the ties that link nature and society.
-For example, in our case dealing with the organisational, we deal with the topic through the lenses of economics, psychology, sociology, anthropology, communication, computer science, business, and so on.
-We go even further within each discipline, segmenting further as, for example, in the case of business where we use the lenses of marketing, organisation studies, finance, accounting, management science, and so on.
+For example, in our case dealing with the organizational, we deal with the topic through the lenses of economics, psychology, sociology, anthropology, communication, computer science, business, and so on.
+We go even further within each discipline, segmenting further as, for example, in the case of business where we use the lenses of marketing, organization studies, finance, accounting, management science, and so on.

-And we go yet further, as with organisation studies, for example, with the focus breaking into strategy, organisational theory, organisational behaviour, international management, human resource management, and so on.
-And we could go yet further again, if we were to look at the various theories within organisational theory, for example, structural contingency, institutional, transaction cost and ecology theories.
-Thus, the network of threads and links that go into constructing the organisational become severed to form neat compartments such that what we notice of the organisational is only behaviour, only employees, only social context, only products, only consumers, only transactions, only contracts, only balance sheets, only technology, only computer modelling, and so on.
+And we go yet further, as with organization studies, for example, with the focus breaking into strategy, organizational theory, organizational behavior, international management, human resource management, and so on.
+And we could go yet further again, if we were to look at the various theories within organizational theory, for example, structural contingency, institutional, transaction cost and ecology theories.
+Thus, the network of threads and links that go into constructing the organizational become severed to form neat compartments such that what we notice of the organizational is only behavior, only employees, only social context, only products, only consumers, only transactions, only contracts, only balance sheets, only technology, only computer modeling, and so on.